• Skip to primary navigation

 • Add the chicken back to the pan with some green chilies.
 Combine and cook.
 Adjust the consistency to your liking.
 The curry is a bit thick, so do not add more water or you will dilute the flavours.

-• Cover and cook it for a minute or until the chicken is completely cooked.
+• Cover and cook it for 2-3 minutes or until the chicken is completely cooked.
 Chicken Changezi is ready to serve.
 Keep it covered for 5-10 minutes before serving.
 Serve hot with roti/naan.

 Notes